alechenninger/blog/posts/fakes.md

 [writing their own order processing model in this day and age](https://twitter.com/patio11/status/1321851664551145472?s=20).

-We are also repeating the contract of the dependency.
-That is, as the dependency changes, any tests stubbing it may need to update to conform to its updated contract.
-Likewise, as we add more tests, we must also recall how the dependency _works_, so we stub it the right way.
-For example, if an interface encapsulates some state between subsequent method calls, or a method has some preconditions or postconditions, and [your stub does not reimplement these correctly][mocks-are-stupid], your tests may pass even though the system-under-test is not correct (or vice versa).
+Additionally, as the dependency itself changes, any tests stubbing it may need to update to conform to its updated contract, or our tests may no longer be valid.
+For example, if an interface encapsulates some state between subsequent method calls, or a method has some preconditions or postconditions, and [your stub does not reimplement these correctly][mocks-are-stupid], your tests may pass even though the application will have a bug in production.

-To remove some of this repetition, maybe we keep using mocks, but refactor the test setup to be done once in a `@BeforeEach` method for the whole class.
-But what about the next class that uses this dependency?
-No sweat, pull out the test setup into other reusable classes which stub dependencies for you.
-Then, reuse that in each test class.
+To remove some of this repetition while still using mocks, we can refactor the test setup to be done once in a `@BeforeEach` method for the whole class.
+You can even go one step further and pull out the stubbing into a static method, which can be reused in multiple test classes.

 ```java
 class Mocks {